nerevu/CVInsight/docs/wiki/Home.md

-# Resume Analysis Wiki
+# CVInsight Wiki

-Welcome to the Resume Analysis project wiki!
-This documentation will help you understand, set up, and use the Resume Analysis tool effectively.
+Welcome to the CVInsight project wiki!
+This documentation will help you understand, set up, and use the CVInsight tool effectively.

 ## Overview

-Resume Analysis is a powerful Python-based application designed to streamline the resume review process.
+CVInsight is a powerful Python package designed to streamline the resume review process.
 It automatically extracts and analyzes information from PDF and DOCX resumes using Google's Gemini Large Language Models (LLMs).
 The system features a flexible plugin architecture that makes it easy to extend its functionality.

 ## Key Features

+- **Python Package**: Available on PyPI for easy installation via pip
 - **Plugin-Based Architecture**: Extend functionality by adding new plugins
 - **Multiple Resume Formats**: Support for PDF and DOCX files
 - **Comprehensive Information Extraction**: